Ghost Town USA’s

 Sugar quickly became the main economic base for the Islands, rapidly supplanting the whaling stations.
 Since profits and prosperity depended on favorable treaties with the United States, its main market, powerful economic ties were sought.
 The aggressive Anglo-American plantation owners rapidly took control of the sugar industry and brought in thousands of contract laborers from China, Japan, the Philippines and other countries.
 Even the local Hawaiians were used.
 Plantation ownership and control of the business community were now solidly in the hands of the Americans.

 However after several years of unrest, the end was near.
-In 1898, President McKinley signed a resolution to formally annex Hawaii, and on Aug.
-2, 1898, Sanford Dole, the newly appointed governor of the brand new Territory of Hawaii, presided over the raising of the Stars & Stripes.
-Hawaii now officially belonged to the United States of America.
-Sixty-one years later, on August 21, 1959 Hawaii became the 50th state of the union.
+In 1898, President McKinley signed a resolution to formally annex Hawai`i and on August 2, 1898, Sanford Dole, the newly appointed governor of the brand new Territory of Hawai`i, presided over the raising of the Stars & Stripes.
+Hawai`i now officially belonged to the United States of America.
+Sixty-one years later, on August 21, 1959 Hawai`i became the 50th state of the union.

-When you visit Hawaii, remember to get out into the backcountry beyond Honolulu and see where these plantation towns once teemed with life.
+When you visit Hawai`i, remember to get out into the backcountry beyond Honolulu and the beaches of Waikiki and see where these plantation towns once teemed with life.
 This is the heritage of Ghost Town USA that we seek out!
+In June 2011 Ghost Town USA visited this beautiful state and spent some quality time in the backcountry and along the shoreline of the Island of O’ahu, “The Gathering Place.”

 THE GHOSTS